StackBaker/stackbaker/README.md

 # StackBaker

 StackBaker is the time management tool for college students.
+We intend to change the way college students manage their time.